About the ISPC

 Ethics and public protection

-• High ethical standards: ISPC members must agree to a strict code of ethics and a complaints procedure.
+High ethical standards: ISPC members must agree to our our simplified, but robust, code of ethics and complaints procedure.
 The primary goal of these ethics is to protect clients and members, and to maintain public trust.

 Founder and Registrar